HongThaiPham/angular-cli.dotnet/README.md

 ### ASP.Net Core
 Under Server folder, the ASP.Net Core project is used to deploy the application.
 Run `dotnet pubish`, it will compile the Angular application to the `wwwroor` folder.
-If you want to test the deployment just build the project in debug, in will compile the Angular application to `wwwroor` as well.
+If you want to test the deployment just build the project in debug, in will compile the Angular application to `wwwroot` as well.
 ### Build from sources
 Run `make.cmd` on windows